MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/deepdive-create-and-run-r-scripts.md

 > [!div class="checklist"]
 > * Switch the compute context to SQL Server
-> * Obtain summary statistics on remote data
+> * Obtain summary statistics on remote data objects
 > * Compute a local summary

 If you completed the previous lessons, you should have these remote compute contexts: sqlCompute and sqlComputeTrace.
 Moving forward, you use will sqlCompute and the local compute context in subsequent lessons.

-Use an R IDE or Rgui.exe to run the R script in this lesson.
+Use an R IDE or **Rgui** to run the R script in this lesson.

 ## Compute summary statistics on remote data

-Before you run any R code remote, you need to specify the remote compute context.
+Before you can run any R code remotely, you need to specify the remote compute context.
 All subsequent computations take place on the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] computer specified in the *sqlCompute* parameter.

 A compute context remains active until you change it.
 However, any R scripts that *cannot* run in a remote server context will automatically run locally.

 To see how a compute context works, generate summary statistics on the sqlFraudDS data source on the remote SQL Server.
+This data source object was created in [lesson two](deepdive-create-sql-server-data-objects-using-rxsqlserverdata.md) and represents the ccFraudSmall table in the RevoDeepDive database.

 1. Switch the compute context to sqlCompute created in the previous lesson: